ARMmbed/uvisor/docs/PORTING.md

          . = ALIGN(4);
     } > VECTORS

-    /* Ensure that the uVisor bss is at the beginning of the Flash memory. */ .uvisor.bss (NOLOAD):
+    /* Ensure that the uVisor bss is at the beginning of the flash memory. */ .uvisor.bss (NOLOAD):
     {
         . = ALIGN(32);